nocode-js/nocode-platform-boilerplate/README.md

 # NoCode API Builder Template

 Powerfull no-code API builder template.
 Clone this repo and start your no-code API builder today.
+The API builder allows you to create REST API endpoints using a visual editor.
+You may easily extend this template and add your own features.

 This templates uses: